Odisha Right to Public Services Act, 2012

-The Odisha Right to Public Services Act, 2012 is an Act of Odisha Legislative Assembly to cover various guarantees under a single umbrella at the state level.
+The Odisha Right to Public Services Act, 2012 (Act No. 8 of 2012) is an Act of Odisha Legislative Assembly to cover various guarantees under a single umbrella at the state level.
 The idea is to generate a demand for services, and to provide citizens with a platform for getting their grievances redressed in a time bound manner.

 History

 Odisha Right to Public Services Act, 2012 in Odisha is an initiative by the State Government to check corruption in public service delivery.
 The law enables the citizens to demand public services as a right and also includes a provision for penal action against officials failing to provide the services within the stipulated time.
 It looks towards addressing the growing demand of citizens for improved public services, reducing corruption through imposing penalties on Public Authorities for default in delivery of services and aims at universalization of public services.
 In addition, what was under the Citizens’ Charters, an administrative guarantee has been translated into a legal right, justiciable under the provisions of ORTPS Act.